 Research what it takes to become a dental technician.
 Learn about job duties, education requirements, and training to find out if this is the career for you.
-Schools offering Dental Assisting degrees can also be found in these popular choices.
+Schools offering Dental Technician degrees can also be found in these popular choices.

 Career Information At a Glance

 A dental technician manufactures prosthetic devices, such as crowns, veneers and dentures.
 Through the use of molds and various materials such as molten metal, porcelain, and plaster, dental technicians create custom fitted devices to improve dental health in patients.
 See the table below for information about education requirements, expected salary, and job outlook for this career.

 |Education Required||High school diploma or equivalent; associate's degree preferred for some jobs|

 |Job Growth (2012-2022)||7%* (for all dental and ophthalmic laboratory technicians)|

 |Median Salary (May 2013)||$36,440*|

 A dental technician, also known as a dental laboratory technician, is a technical specialist who fabricates prosthetic devices such as crowns, veneers and dentures.
 Every device is a customized fit created using molds taken directly from patients.
 Your duties as a technician include reading specifications and examining molds and models; filling models with molten metal or porcelain; polishing finished devices; testing devices to determine if they meet specs; and repairing broken devices.
 If you work in a dental office, you may also be required to create plaster molds.

 Step 1: Earn a High School Diploma

 A high school diploma or G.E.D. is the minimum level of education you need to become a dental technician.
 Postsecondary programs for technician training require a diploma for admission.
 High school-level courses in the sciences, computers, math and shop impart general background knowledge you can adapt to this discipline.